orcwg/cra-hub/faq.md

 #### Q: What criteria determine whether an open source project is in scope of the CRA?

 - The CRA regulates _natural and legal persons_ (either an individual or an organisation that has a legal personality, like a business, foundation or charity).
-It places legal persons in three possible categories which with ascending requirements: out of scope, software steward, and manufacturer.
+There are three possible categories with descending requirements.
+A natural person can be either a manufacturer or out out of scope.
+A legal person can be either a manufacturer, open-source software steward, or out of scope.
 - You are **out of scope** of the CRA (meaning you are not required to comply with the regulation), if you have not placed your project on the market.
 This means:
   - If you are not monetising your project at all, you are out of scope.
   - If you are monetising your project, without the intention of making a profit, you are out of scope as per [Recital 15 of the CRA](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=OJ:L_202402847#rct_15).
 Monetising without intention of making a profit means you fulfil the following cumulative requirements: